cagallo/continuum-fe-challenge/README.md

 Feel free to Google anything, this is not a memory challenge.

 ## Setup
-- Clone down the repo:
+- Clone down the repo: `git clone git@github.com:cagallo/continuum-fe-challenge.git`
 - Run `npm install`
 - Run `npm run dev`
 - Go to `http://localhost:5173` to see the running app